Gemuse Obst - Lebensmittel-Verein Zurich, 1914

 September 12 through October 22, 1998

 It wasn't until around 1908 that Switzerland awoke to the commercial opportunities of modern graphic design.
-The Swiss looked first to its more advanced neighbors, most notably Germany and France, to create a modern style.
-In addition, many young Swiss artists studied abroad, and brought the new ideas home with them.
-Otto Baumberger, considered by many the father of the Swiss poster, studied in Germany and traveled in England and France before returning to Zurich in 1914.
+The Swiss looked first to its more advanced neighbors to create a modern style.
+This accelerated as many young Swiss artists returned home from studies abroad before World War I, bringing the new ideas home with them.

-So it is not surprising that when the first Swiss Object Posters appeared around 1910 they showed and strong resemblance to the German model.
-In 1919, however, a new type of Object Poster appeared in Zurich - a marvelous top hat by Baumberger for Baumann - and it is as striking for its similarity to German models as to its differences.
-Baumberger and other Zurich artists continued to make Object Posters in the '20s and beyond, but the most notable developments occurred in Basel.
-Niklaus Stoecklin returned there in 1914 after studying in Munich, where he had absorbed the lessons of the modern poster style from Hohlwein.
+When the first Swiss Object Posters appeared around 1910 they showed a strong resemblance to the German model.
+In 1919, however, a new type appeared in Zurich - a marvelous top hat by Baumberger for Baumann - that was so realistic viewers thought it must be a photograph.
+His 1923 PKZ coat, with no text save the coat's label, was so illusionistic that it stopped viewers in their tracks.
+Baumberger and other Zurich artists continued to make Object Posters in the Twenties and beyond, and were joined by several superb artists in Basel.
+They were led by Niklaus Stoecklin, a young surrealist painter who returned Munich in 1914, where he had absorbed the lessons of the modern poster style from Hohlwein.

 Stoecklin's early masterpiece for a bookmaking exhibition at the Basel Design Museum in 1922 reveals his Purist approach.
 Stoecklin's Object Posters became more super realistic after 1923, perhaps in response to Baumberger's PKZ coat.
 In 1934, Stoecklin's pupil Peter Birkhauser began to create impeccable posters in the super-realist style.
-Birkhauser's PKZ Button, like Stoecklin's posters, took the Object Poster a step beyond Baumberger's PKZ Coat.
-Now the image is a symbol of an idea, rather than a full visualization of the object.
+His poster of a button for PKZ in 1934 took the Object Poster perhaps to its ultimate distillation -- now the image is a symbol of an idea, rather than a full visualization of the product.

 Another newcomer named Herbert Leupin appeared in Basel in 1937 who would have a major impact on the style.
-Leupin was to become the most famous of the Basel artists, creating about 500 posters over a 30 year span, with an unprecedented 89 of them winning Swiss Poster of the Year awards.
+Leupin, created about 500 posters over a 30 year span, with an unprecedented 89 of them winning Swiss Poster of the Year awards.
 His most famous poster for Eptinger mineral water (a series which spanned more than three decades) simply showed a damaged traffic sign with the words "Drink Eptinger instead!"

 To this day the Swiss Object Poster remains unsurpassed in its sheer sensuous beauty and technical precision.
-Its heyday in the forties and fifties was in many ways an appropriate finale to the lithographic poster technique, which was so important to the development of modern advertising and graphic design.
+The style would remain popular in Switzerland into the Forties and Fifties, especially in Basel, and continued to evolve through dynamic composition variations and the addition of humor.
+This final flowering was in many ways an appropriate finale to the lithographic poster technique, which was so important to the development of modern advertising and graphic design.

 View all Object posters here